Coping With Grief in a ‘get Over It’ and ‘move On’ World

 To grieve, does not mean closing yourself inside a box or a crate.
 You must be willing to think outside the box and know there is something external better and accept the resources that will help you deal with your misery.

-Devastating heartbreak like sudden illness, unexpected death or a surprising break up can leave you all feeling quite vulnerable and lost.
+Devastating heartbreak like a sudden illness, unexpected death or a surprising breakup can leave you all feeling quite vulnerable and lost.

 Moreover, no matter how strong you think you are, trying to keep from feeling helpless is almost impossible.

 For that reason, it’s significant to keep in mind that even though you may feel powerless — you’re not.
 To all who have ever felt shattered and lost, you can reclaim your life and start again.